 A Redeemed Life: A Second Chance

 Jesus commanded his disciples to make disciples of others by baptizing them in the name of the Father, Son and Holy Spirit and teaching them to obey everything he commanded them (Matthew 28:19-20).
-This baptism saves you by the resurrection of Jesus Christ (1 Peter 3:21).
-This baptism is to be based on faith in Christ Jesus (Galatians 3:26-27) and must be accompanied by repentance (Acts 2:38).
-Repentance is more than a mere regret; it is a change of heart and a change of lifestyle.
-All of this points to a personal decision and commitment to Christ made by a believing heart that understands his or her need for a Savior.
+Salvation is provided through this baptism by the resurrection of Jesus Christ (1 Peter 3:21).
+This baptism is founded upon faith in Christ Jesus (Galatians 3:26-27) and is accompanied by repentance (Acts 2:38).
+Repentance is a change of heart and a change of lifestyle.
+All of this points to a personal decision and commitment to Christ made by a believing person who understands his or her need for a Savior.

 The Holy Spirit

-The New Testament teaches that everyone who is baptized into Christ receives the gift of the Holy Spirit (Acts 2:38).
-God has promised us!
+The New Testament teaches everyone who is baptized into Christ receives the gift of the Holy Spirit (Acts 2:38) which is a guarantee of our heavenly inheritance (Ephesians 1:13-14).
 The body of every Christian is a temple of the Holy Spirit of God (1 Corinthians 6:19).
 Therefore, we are to honor God with our bodies.
-The Holy Spirit comes into our lives to sanctify us from sin (1 Corinthians 6:11 and 1Peter 1:2).
+The primary purpose of the Holy Spirit is sanctification from sin (1 Corinthians 6:11 and 1Peter 1:2).
 Jesus came to take away our sins (1 John 3:5).
 The Holy Spirit comes to help us stay away from sin (1 Thessalonians 4:1-8).
 By the Spirit we are able to defeat sinful habits in our lives (Romans 8:12-14).
 We live by the Spirit, are led by the Spirit, and must keep in step with the Spirit (Galatians 5:16-25).

 Priesthood of Believers—Saved and Sanctified to Serve